George Harrison: The Traveling Wilburys and return to touring: 1988–1992

 In 1988, Harrison formed the Traveling Wilburys with Jeff Lynne, Roy Orbison, Bob Dylan and Tom Petty.
 The band had gathered in Dylan's garage to record a song for a Harrison European single release.
 Harrison's record company decided the track, "Handle with Care", was too good for its original purpose as a B-side and asked for a full album.
 The LP, Traveling Wilburys Vol. 1, was released in October 1988 and recorded under pseudonyms as half-brothers, supposed sons of Charles Truscott Wilbury Sr. It reached number 16 in the UK and number 3 in the US, where it was certified triple platinum.
 Harrison's pseudonym on the album was "Nelson Wilbury"; he used the name "Spike Wilbury" for their second album.

 In 1989, Harrison and Starr appeared in the music video for Petty's song "I Won't Back Down".
 In October that year, Harrison assembled and released Best of Dark Horse 1976–1989, a compilation of his later solo work.
 The album included three new songs, including "Cheer Down", which Harrison had recently contributed to the Lethal Weapon 2 film soundtrack.

-Following Orbison's death in December 1988, the Wilburys recorded as a four-piece.
+After Orbison's death in December 1988, the Wilburys recorded as a four-piece.
 Their second album, issued in October 1990, was mischievously titled Traveling Wilburys Vol. 3.
 According to Lynne, "That was George's idea.
 He said, 'Let's confuse the buggers.
 It peaked at number 14 in the UK and number 11 in the US, where it was certified platinum.
 The Wilburys never performed live, and the group did not record together again following the release of their second album.

 In December 1991, Harrison joined Clapton for a tour of Japan.
 It was Harrison's first since 1974 and no others followed.
 (Note: In 1992, Dark Horse Records released an album of recorded material from the shows titled Live in Japan.)
 On 6 April 1992, Harrison held a benefit concert for the Natural Law Party at the Royal Albert Hall, his first London performance since the Beatles' 1969 rooftop concert.
 In October 1992, he performed at a Bob Dylan tribute concert at Madison Square Garden in New York City, playing alongside Dylan, Clapton, McGuinn, Petty and Neil Young.